devyuji/COVID-19-tracker/README.md

 # COVID-19-tracker

-It will give you the latest number of the COVID-19 Cases all around the world.
+It will give you the updated number of the COVID-19 Cases all around the world.

 ![](public/img/Screenshot_2020-06-01%20COVID-19.png)